-According to the CDC, isolation separates sick people with a contagious disease from people who are not sick, and quarantine separates and restricts the movement of people who were exposed to a contagious disease to see if they become sick.
-Both isolation and quarantine help protect the public.
+According to the CDC, isolation separates sick people with a contagious disease from people who are not sick, and it help protect the public.
 Here’s what you need to know.

 - The university has reserved isolation space for students diagnosed with COVID-19 who live on campus.
 Meals will be delivered, and students are monitored and receive health care through SIU Student Health Services.

-- Individuals who do not live on campus are typically directed to quarantine or isolate at home.
+- Individuals who do not live on campus are typically directed to isolate at home.
 Public health officials will contact them routinely to monitor symptoms.

 - The university will notify instructors when on-campus or off-campus students will be absent from class for an extended period.
 Student Disability Services and the Dean of Students Office will work with both professors and students to help them stay on top of their courses.

 Every one of us can take simple steps to protect ourselves and each other:

 - Wash your hands multiple times a day for at least 20 seconds using soap and water; use hand sanitizer when soap and water are not available.